forj-oss/docker-lu/README.md

 If `sed` has been installed you can use that code.

-but if `sed` is not installed, you have to :
+If `sed` is not installed, you have to :
 - install it
-- create a script with those 2 `sed` commands, and probably check parameters...
+- create a script with those 2 `sed` commands, and check parameters.

-To be honest, it is not a big deal to do this.

-`docker-lu` globally do exactly this.
+Using `docker-lu` globally can do exactly this.

 Why did we created a GO program instead of a script to do this?

-because:

-- you do not need install anything else than docker-lu
+- you do not need install anything other than docker-lu
-- you do not need to create a script to test parameters. docker-lu do that
+- you do not need to create a script to test parameters, docker-lu will handle it
-- you limit the risk to break your container if your script update wrongly those files (bad error handling)
+- you limit the risk of breaking your container if your script incorrectly updates those files (bad error handling)
-- docker-lu refuses to work outside a container and as non container root.
+- docker-lu refuses to work outside a container and as non-container root.

 ## How to use docker-lu